Connect with us

 • 49 events represented

-• Rankings calculated on World Athletics event World Rankings with a maximum of three athletes per nation
+• These rankings calculated on World Athletics event World Rankings with a maximum of three athletes per nation

 • Benchmark aligns with Australian Athletics’ stated aim of selecting athletes with